This post may contain affiliate links. Please read our disclosure policy.

 - Beans: Red Kidney Beans and Black Beans

-- Garlic Cloves: do use fresh garlic
+- Garlic Cloves: Do use fresh garlic for the best flavor.

-- Fresh or Frozen Sweet Corn: you may use canned corn if that’s all you have and you don’t want to make a trip to the grocery store.
+- Fresh or Frozen Sweet Corn: You may use canned corn if that’s all you have and you don’t want to make a trip to the grocery store.

-- Shredded Cooked Chicken: make your own chicken or get a pre-cooked rotisserie chicken.
+- Shredded Cooked Chicken: Make your own chicken or get a pre-cooked rotisserie chicken.
 To prepare your own, check out our post on How to poach chicken breast.

-- Low-Sodium Chicken Broth– If you plan to poach your own chicken you may save the broth from that.
+- Low-Sodium Chicken Broth– If you plan to poach your own chicken, you may save the broth from that.

-- Mexican Shredded Cheese Blend for garnishing, or you may also use Monterey jack cheese
+- Mexican Shredded Cheese Blend for garnishing, or you may also use Monterey Jack cheese

 This chicken enchilada soup recipe is made on the stovetop.
-We will also be showing you further how to make it on your crockpot, slow cooker, and instant pot.Â
+I will also show you how to make it further in your crockpot, slow cooker, and Instant Pot.

 To make enchilada soup on your stovetop: